Bernard E. Harcourt

 Surveillance and Security

-Bernard E. Harcourt, is Isidor and Seville Sulzbacher Professor of Law and Professor of Political Science, a distinguished critical theorist, legal advocate, and prolific writer and editor.
+Bernard E. Harcourt, Isidor and Seville Sulzbacher Professor of Law and Professor of Political Science, a distinguished critical theorist, legal advocate, and prolific writer and editor.
 In his books, articles, and teaching, his scholarship focuses on punishment practices and political economy, critical theory and praxis, and political protest.

 Harcourt is the founding director of the Initiative for a Just Society at the Columbia Center for Contemporary Critical Thought, which brings contemporary critical theory and practice to bear on current social problems and seeks to address them through practical engagements, including litigation and public policy transformation.